Zywave/booster/src/_areas/design-system/developers/css-guide.md

 ### rem

-`rem`s are also recommended for font sizes and when proportionsa are important, with one caveat that they will always be relative to the _root element_'s (`<html>`) font size.
+`rem`s are also recommended for font sizes and when proportions are important, with one caveat that they will always be relative to the _root element_'s (`<html>`) font size.
 For example, if a root element's font size is set to `16px`, a container's font size is set to `18px`, but its padding is set to `1rem`, the `1rem` equates to `16px`.

+<docs-spacer size="small"></docs-spacer>

+### ch
+`ch` are recommended for scaling or aligning elements, such as text inputs, based on character count.
+For example, setting a text input field to `12ch` to expect a value in the following 12-character format: `000-000-0000`.

 <docs-spacer size="small"></docs-spacer>